 Should Antidepressants like Escitalopram Be Called Depressants?

-Commonly known as an antidepressant, drugmakers market escitalopram under the brand name.
+Commonly known as an antidepressant, drugmakers market escitalopram under the brand name Lexapro®.
 This SSRI drug has become one of the most prescribed drugs in its class.
 Notably, some experts feel that antidepressants should more correctly be called depressants.
-Tragically, these drugs cause vastly increased suicidality rates, most pronounced in the 25 and under age range.1
+As evidence of their depressive effects on certain populations, these drugs cause vastly increased suicidality rates, most pronounced in the 25 and under age range.1,19

-However, there is also a stimulant effect that these drugs cause in many persons.
-This effect accounts for the artificial (and temporary) lift in mood.
+In addition to dizziness, headache worsened depression, and too many other side effects to list here, there is also a stimulant effect that SSRIs cause in many persons.
+Their stimulant effects may account for the artificial (and temporary) lift in mood.
 The drug also can lead to impulsive or unusual actions and even mania.
-Therefore, a person can develop a tolerance to escitalopram.
-Notably, over time, this stimulating effect fades and the person may start taking more than before to recreate those initial effects.
-Indeed, it may be wise to consider using alternatives to escitalopram medications to avoid developing tolerance to SSRIs, which commonly happens.
-Most of our clients who come to the center for help are seeking help with tolerance-related issues.
+Over time a person can develop a tolerance to escitalopram.
+With time, the stimulating effect fades and the person may start taking in higher doses and more frequently to recreate those initial effects.
+This is how psychological and physical addiction begins.20 One may want to consider using non-addictive alternatives to escitalopram medications to avoid developing tolerance and dependence on SSRIs, a very common development.
+Many of our clients who come to the center for help are seeking help with these types of tolerance-related issues.

 Alternative to Meds Center Information on Alternatives to Escitalopram

-So, if you would like to find out more information on the programs available at the center, please contact us directly.
+If you would like to find out more information on the programs available at the center, please contact us directly and we will take time to speak with you personally.

 This content has been reviewed and approved by a licensed physician.